 For me, being a psychotherapist is more than a profession.
 It is a calling.
 Years ago, when I was a freshman in college, a change in life circumstances caused me to change career paths which led me to nursing; a choice I do not regret.
 Working as a registered nurse, for many years, has given me a unique perspective and understanding of how our physical and mental health intertwine; how difficult it is to have one without the other.
 I realized that most of us are neither sick nor healthy for most of our lives.
 Health is on a spectrum.
 It is the same for mental health.
 I don’t like to think of my clients as sick or healthy, but rather functional versus otherwise.
 Is my client healthy?
 Is my client living the best version of their life?
 Do they feel fulfilled?
 Do they feel understood?
 Are they feeling connected?
 If not, how can I best help them help themselves?

-It is important to me to have the time to think over these questions and formulate a personalized plan of care for all of the clients I work with.
-It is just as important for me to maintain a healthy work-life balance, take time for continuing education, and embrace my own self-care.
-This helps me be present to my work and ensure that I can take each client interaction seriously.
+It is important to me to have the time to think over these questions and formulate a personalized plan of care for all of my clients.
+It is just as important for me to maintain a healthy work-life balance and have time for continuing education, and self-care.
 Studies suggest that clients, whose therapist maintains a smaller caseload, tend to have better outcomes.
 Client outcomes can also become impacted by therapist burnout.
-Part of my commitment to this work includes making sure I am continually learning something meaningful while keeping a smaller caseload so that I can deliver the best care possible.
+Part of my commitment to this work includes making sure I am continually learning something meaningful to my practice, keeping a smaller caseload, and taking time to care for myself so that I may best care for you.
+This is what allows me to be the best I can be.
 I believe it is this work ethic that sets me (and the rest of the team, at Love Discovery) apart from agencies that focus on numbers and the bottom line.
 Our commitment to quality is substantial to the care we provide.
+I am thankful for entrusting me with something as important as your mental well-being and I intend to take it seriously.

 I provide individual therapy, for adults, presenting with symptoms related to: